An Educational Chatterbot for Windows

 Welcome to the home page of Elizabeth, an automated conversation and natural language processing program designed to provide an enjoyable and easy way in to natural language processing, but with sufficient power to enable it to handle complex grammatical transformations and even resolution theorem-proving, as well as straightforward pattern-match/substitution responses.
 Elizabeth can be thought of as an adaptation of Joseph Weizenbaum's ELIZA program, in which the various selection, substitution, and phrase storage mechanisms have been enhanced and generalised to increase both its flexibility and its potential adaptability.
 The system also incorporates analysis tables to show exactly what processing has taken place, thus providing a learning tool that can give insights into some of the fundamental methods and issues of artificial intelligence within an entertaining context.

-Download Elizabeth 2.04 or 2.07
+Download Elizabeth 2.04, 2.07, or 2.20

 Using the System